skovakina/skovakina/README.md

-# Hello there 👋, I'm Sveta! 🦦
+# Hello there, I'm Sveta!

 <!-- **Get in touch:** -->